Xiyue-Wang/TransPath/README.md

 [Journal Link](https://www.sciencedirect.com/science/article/abs/pii/S1361841522002043)

-## CTransPath v2 coming soon (contains pre-training with over 100,000 WSIs).
+## Will update： CTransPath v2 coming soon (contains pre-training with over 100,000 WSIs).
+It will be at least 5% better than CtransPath.

 #### Hardware